apollographql/rover-init-starters/start-with-typescript/README.md

 This graph was created using `rover init`.

-`rover init` is designed to help you set up a new, federated GraphQL API using Apollo’s Rover CLI and [Apollo Server](https://www.apollographql.com/docs/apollo-server).
+`rover init` helps you set up a new, federated GraphQL API using [Apollo Server](https://www.apollographql.com/docs/apollo-server).

 This command: